Master's Degree Programme in Information and Communication Technology: Data Analytics

 The Master’s Degree Programme in Information and Communication Technology provides versatile and high quality ICT education in selected fields of ICT, with an established reputation in innovative, interdisciplinary, and international education.

-The Programme has an international double-degree collaboration with the European Institute of Innovation and Technology (EIT) Master School.
 In the academic year 2023-2024, the Programme offers five specialisation tracks:

 The Data Analytics track trains specialists for the effective utilization and communication of data in research, decision-making, and society.
 The focus of teaching is on understanding and applying the operational principles of the key data analysis methods in practice.

 Teaching in the field is linked to the current research themes of the Department of Computing, from health technology to computational humanities and from language technology to intelligent systems.
 Our research activities and collaborative projects with applied research fields, companies, and public actors enable a diverse in-depth selection of courses and thesis topics.

 You are an eligible applicant for Master’s degree studies if

 - you have a nationally recognized first cycle degree – normally a Bachelor’s degree – from an accredited institution of higher education,

 - your degree corresponds to at least 180 ECTS (European credits) or to three years of full-time study,

 - your degree is in a relevant field for the Master’s degree programme that you’re applying to.
 Please check the section on track-specific admission requirements for detailed degree requirements.

 Applicants must have excellent English language skills and a certificate that proves those skills.
 You can indicate your language skills by taking one of the internationally recognized English language tests.